jfass/tkk/README.md

 Further down the line I would like to experiment with adding joystick / mouse functionality, and building a wireless pair.

+Or abandoning this and making a pair that maps the fingers onto a ternary, rather than binary, system.
+You know, for the 3 positions ^ 10 fingers = 59049 chords, rather than the 2 positions ^ 8 fingers = 256 chords availiable on my current system.
+If I assume 12 axes because the thumbs move in two axes so nicely that gives me: 3 positions ^ 12 axes = 531441.
+That's 3 positions ^ 6 axes = 729 chords on one hand!
+The trouble then would never be space, but figuring out how to organise all the chords.
+Ok, it would probably still be space at some point, because who wants to be stuck with a vocabulary of just over half a million.
+So lame right?